ccloops/ccloops/README.md

 * JavaScript Developer, MERN Stack with background in customer service, inventory management, and database querying.
 Passionate about solution-driven development with a focus in creative and innovative customer-minded applications.

-* In my free time, I enjoy creating photo and video projects for local musicians, attending Seattle JS Hackers Meetups and tinkering with web design and iOS applications.
+* In my free time, I enjoy creating photo and video projects for local musicians, hosting Seattle JS Hackers Sunday Coffee Break Meetup and tinkering with web design and iOS applications.

 ## Showcased Projects: